 How should I determine the level of risk to my patients of COVID-19 and advise them on what precautions to take?

-Please refer to our risk stratification guide and scoring grid for rheumatology, which will help identify which precautions adult, paediatric and adolescent patients should take.
+Please refer to our risk stratification guide for rheumatology, which will help identify which precautions adult, paediatric and adolescent patients should take.
 This advises on whether patients should shield, self-isolate or social distance at patient discretion or maintain social distance due to their level of risk.
-These categories are based on vulnerability due to condition(s) and medication(s).
-Patients you advise to practice shielding should be directed to Public Health England’s guidance on shielding and protecting people defined on medical grounds as extremely vulnerable from COVID-19.

 For other patients asking what precautions they should take, please refer them to Versus Arthritis’s patient information.

-How are the 1.5m vulnerable patients being identified?
+How are vulnerable patients in the UK being identified?

-Some patients may have been identified as needing to shield by NHS England, but would not typically be characterised as being at high risk by those providing their care.
-These patients may have received a text message if they are taking certain immunosuppressive drugs (e.g. Azathioprine, mycophenolate, tacrolimus, sirolimus).
+Some may have been identified by NHS England as needing to shield, but wouldn’t typically be characterised as high risk by those providing their care.
+These patients may have received a text message if they take certain immunosuppressive drugs (e.g. Azathioprine, mycophenolate, tacrolimus, sirolimus).
 This precaution was taken to protect as many people as possible while specialty advice was confirmed.

 Not all patients on these medications should be contacted, but members should be aware why some patients may have received this information.
 It is at the clinician’s discretion to review the guidance and advise appropriately on an individual patient basis.

-Should patients cease their medication as a precaution?
+Should patients cease their medication as a precaution against COVID-19?

 All patients, including those aged 16 years and under, should continue to take their medication unless directed otherwise by their rheumatology team or GP.
 If you are planning to start or switch a patient to a new medication this may now need to be reviewed.
 Patients on long-term glucocorticoids (steroids, prednisolone) should not stop these abruptly.